Larphoid/android-Overscroll-ListView/README.md

 The bounce effect can be turned on / off by calling listview.setBounce(true / false).

-In xml, instead of creating a <ListView .../>, create a <com.larphoid.overscrollinglistview.OverscrollListview .../>
+In xml, instead of creating a ListView, create a com.larphoid.overscrollinglistview.OverscrollListview

 Ofcourse you can put the OverscrollListview.java in your current package and change com.larphoid.overscrollinglistview to your current package name.